ZoyavanMeel/ORCA/README.md

 ## Machine_learning

-This folder contains a lot of data used in analysing, training, and testing ORCA and its Random Forest Classifier.
-The DoriC data can be downloaded from: <http://tubic.tju.edu.cn/doric/public/index.php> on May 16th, 2023.
+This folder contains all of the code used in analysing, training, and testing ORCA and its Random Forest Classifier.
 Each script comes with docs-string explaining their functionality.
+A copy of this folder is available in Zenodo, at <https://dx.doi.org/10.5281/zenodo.10888686>.

 ## data

 ### input

 This folder contains all the input data.
 This includes the data from DoriC 12.0.
-It also includes the `experimental_dataset` CSV.
-This is a collection of oriCs that have been experimentally verified.
+The DoriC data were downloaded from: <http://tubic.tju.edu.cn/doric/public/index.php> on May 16th, 2023, but have also been preserved in Zenodo, at <https://dx.doi.org/10.5281/zenodo.10888580>.
+This folder also includes the `experimental_dataset` CSV.
+This is a collection of *oriC*s that have been experimentally verified.
 It also includes sources for each chromosome.
 This dataset was made in order to check the quality of DoriC.

 This folder also includes a pickled `SeqRecord` object of the *E. coli* K-12 chromosome.
 This file was used for quick testing and demonstration.